FalaqSaleem17/Excel_Dashboard_Project/README.md

   - Improved pedestrian infrastructure
   - Smart traffic signals and signage
   - Public awareness programs should be prioritized, especially during daytime, when 73% of accidents occur.

+## Conclusion
+- The analysis of road accident data from 2021 and 2022 provides valuable insights into patterns of casualties and highlights critical areas for intervention.
+Key findings indicate that car drivers, urban areas, and single carriageway roads are major contributors to overall casualty figures.
+Furthermore, the months of October and November emerge as high-risk periods, demanding increased vigilance and targeted safety efforts.
+- By leveraging these insights, stakeholders—including traffic authorities, urban planners, and policymakers—can implement strategic measures to improve road safety.
+Focused awareness campaigns, infrastructure upgrades, and stricter monitoring during high-risk periods can play a vital role in reducing casualties and enhancing public safety.
+- This data-driven approach ensures that resources are directed where they are most needed, paving the way for smarter, safer, and more responsive road safety initiatives.